How to Sew Bias Tape. The best 3 methods out there.

 I am glad you asked.

-There are also 3 ways you can close the ends of the bias tape.
+There are also three ways you can close the ends of the bias tape.

-One of them is by sewing the ends closed, before finishing.
-But that is a whole other post.
+One is to sew the ends closed before finishing, but that is a whole other post.

 Today, I will show you the two quick and easy ways you can use to close your seams.

-And you can use them with the techniques you just learned about how to sew bias tape.
+And you can use them with the techniques you just learned about sewing bias tape.

 Ready?